ucdavis-bioinformatics-training/2021-May-Microbial-Community-Analysis/base/welcome.md

  <img src="https://raw.githubusercontent.com/ucdavis-bioinformatics-training/ucdavis-bioinformatics-training.presentations/master/misc/welcome_figure1.png" alt="welcome_figure1" width="800px"/>

 ## Staff and Students
 Our team offers custom bioinformatics services to academic and private organizations.
-We have a strong academic background with a focus on cutting edge, open source software.
+We have a strong academic and collaborative background with a focus on cutting edge, open source software.
 We replicate standard analysis pipelines (best practices) when appropriate, and/or develop novel applications and pipelines when needed, however we always emphasize biological interpretation of the data.

  <img src="https://raw.githubusercontent.com/ucdavis-bioinformatics-training/ucdavis-bioinformatics-training.presentations/master/misc/staff.png" alt="staff" width="800px"/>